Getting started

 Teacher: SciNet Team

-At your own pace, learn how to use the SciNet systems Niagara and Mist, from securely logging in to running computations on the supercomputer.
+In about 90 minutes, you will learn how to use the SciNet systems.
 Experienced users may still pick up some valuable pointers.

 High Performance Computing Credits: 1